Bear Viewing at Chilko Lake

 Please make sure your gear is packed in soft luggage (NO SUITCASES PLEASE) as this will allow for easy storage.
 As soon as everyone’s gear is stowed, we will board our plane for the incredible flight over the mountains and glaciers.
 Upon arrival, your guides will give you an orientation to the events ahead and we’ll enjoy the first of many delicious meals in our wilderness setting.

 After another morning paddle and amazing breakfast, we will leave Bear Camp and get ready for flights home.
 You should arrive mid-afternoon but we always recommend overnighting in Vancouver at the end of the trip in case of weather issues with smaller aircraft.
-ROAM would be pleased to make Vancouver accommodation arrangements on your behalf.
+ROAM would be pleased to make Vancouver accommodation arrangements on your behalf as we often get preferred rates.

 - About the Region